veaba/tensorflow-docs/docs/tf.distribute/Overview.md

 *Glossary*

 - *Data parallelism* is where we run multiple copies of the modelon different slices of the input data.
-This is in contrast to*model parallelism* where we divide up a single copy of a modelacross multiple devices.Note: we only support data parallelism for now, buthope to add support for model parallelism in the future.
+This is in contrast to*model parallelism* where we divide up a single copy of a modelacross multiple devices.注意：we only support data parallelism for now, buthope to add support for model parallelism in the future.
 - A *device* is a CPU or accelerator (e.g. GPUs, TPUs) on some machine thatTensorFlow can run operations on (see e.g. [ `tf.device` ](https://tensorflow.google.cn/api_docs/python/tf/device)).
 You may have multipledevices on a single machine, or be connected to devices on multiplemachines.
 Devices used to run computations are called *worker devices*.Devices used to store variables are *parameter devices*.
 For some strategies,such as [ `tf.distribute.MirroredStrategy` ](https://tensorflow.google.cn/api_docs/python/tf/distribute/MirroredStrategy), the worker and parameter deviceswill be the same (see mirrored variables below).
 For others they will bedifferent.
 For example, [ `tf.distribute.experimental.CentralStorageStrategy` ](https://tensorflow.google.cn/api_docs/python/tf/distribute/experimental/CentralStorageStrategy)puts the variables on a single device (which may be a worker device or may bethe CPU), and [ `tf.distribute.experimental.ParameterServerStrategy` ](https://tensorflow.google.cn/api_docs/python/tf/distribute/experimental/ParameterServerStrategy) puts thevariables on separate machines called parameter servers (see below).
 - A *replica* is one copy of the model, running on one slice of theinput data.
 Right now each replica is executed on its ownworker device, but once we add support for model parallelisma replica may span multiple worker devices.
 - A *host* is the CPU device on a machine with worker devices, typicallyused for running input pipelines.